 Its lines are deliciously clean and there is only so much of decor that is needed to differentiate this piece of watchmaking art from other contenders.
 Its dial is easy to read and its mechanism is one of the best mechanical calibers ever produced by a Swiss brand.
 What else would you want?

-Mechanically, this is model is identical to the Grande Reverso Ultra Thin Tribute to 1931 Limited Edition that was announced almost two months ago and also presented at the SIHH 2011.
+Mechanically, this is model is identical to the 2011 Grande Reverso Ultra Thin Tribute to 1931 Edition.

-It is powered by the same ultra-thin (only 2.94 mm in height!)
+It sports the same ultra-thin (only 2.94 mm in height!)
 JLC Caliber 822 hand-wound movement.

 Here seemingly for ages, this is perhaps one of the most reliable mechanical movements on the market that not only withstands daily abuse (it was designed to power wealthy person’s daily beaters) without significant consequences but also keeps pretty good time at that.
 Of course, you should take into account that the mechanism still needs to be serviced properly at recommended intervals and you probably shouldn’t try to crack walnuts with it.